denis-marchenkov/conway-life-hex/README.md

-# Conway's "Life" On Hex Grid
+# Conway's "Life" On a Hex Grid
 <br/>

 ![conway](https://github.com/user-attachments/assets/4019a8be-3433-4e48-b0a3-92ad615cad2a)